 - Parts: Your truck is only as tough as its weakest part.
 We use only the very best replacement parts from top manufacturers.
 We also stock a huge inventory of aftermarket truck parts and aftermarket trailer parts for DIY repairs and maintenance.

-- Location: Fleets on or traveling through the West Coast rely on Betts.
+- Locations: Fleets on or traveling through the West Coast rely on Betts.
 Why?
-Because we have seven full-service locations throughout Arizona, Oregon, and California, including:
+Because we have seven full-service locations throughout Arizona, Oregon, and California.

 EXPERIENCE THE BEST WITH BETTS

 Drivers, O/Os, and fleets in Arizona, Oregon, and California can request an appointment for truck axle repair or trailer axle repair.
-Or, contact Betts Truck Parts & Service to find out what we can do for you.
 No one does it better than Betts!